 Our obligations as an employer are detailed in the ACAS Code of practice on disciplinary and grievance procedures.
-This code of practice was introduced in March 2015.
 A full copy of the ACAS Code of Practice and the accompanying guidance can be obtained from the ACAS website www.acas.org.uk.